elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_architecture.md

 initialModel : Model
 initialModel =
     { gamesList =
-        [ { gameTitle = "Adventure Game", gameDescription = "Adventure game example." }
+        [ { gameTitle = "Platform Game", gameDescription = "Platform game example." }
-        , { gameTitle = "Driving Game", gameDescription = "Driving game example." }
-        , { gameTitle = "Platform Game", gameDescription = "Platform game example." }
+        , { gameTitle = "Adventure Game", gameDescription = "Adventure game example." }
         ]
     }
 ```

 This is essentially the same data we were already working with.
 We're just
-turning our overarching `Model` into a record so that we can easily add other
+turning our `Model` into a record so that we can easily add other fields later
-fields later (for example, we'll eventually want to add a `playersList`).
+(for example, we'll eventually want to add a `playersList`).

 Now we have types that hold data for both our list of games and the individual
 games themselves.
 This enables us to ensure that our data is always properly